[?] Subscribe To This Site

 6. Explain your decision about home education to your children in a way that they can understand.
 Especially as they grow older, they need to understand your vision and the reasons why they are being educated differently from the majority of the population.
 Our children understand that this is a decision that we, their parents have made, based on our better judgment and that it is not negotiable.

-At times when our eldest has thought that she was missing out on opportunities and experiences available at school, she has questioned our decision.
+At times when my step-daughter thought that she was missing out on opportunities and experiences available at school, she has questioned our decision.
 We re-assured her that we have our children's best interests at heart and we point out the different opportunities and privileges that they have experienced which school-going children have not.
 That usually ends the conversation abruptly.
 (The grass is not always greener on the other side!)

 The same advice applies to sceptics and critics outside the immediate family.
 When questioned about our decision, we simply point out that any educational choice has advantages and disadvantages and that we believe that home education is the best choice for OUR family.
 Then we try to use the opportunity to make them better informed about the benefits of home education.